wasanAlqahtani/UNIT-PROJECT-2/README.md

 ## Project Name : EcoFriendly Website

- EcoFriendly is an interactive platform where everyone: students, educators, and community members can come together to share, explore, and promote eco-friendly actions that support a sustainable future.
+ EcoFriendly is an interactive platform where everyone: students, educators, and community members, etc..
+ can come together to share, explore, and promote eco-friendly actions that support a sustainable future.
+And they can take challenge to test there Knowledge.

 ## Website Features